One day in Paris itinerary

 After visiting this famous cathedral, you can cross the Seine River and walk south for 10 minutes so you can get to the Pantheon in Paris.
 Its construction began in 1764 and ended in 1790.
 It became one of the first neoclassical monuments in the country.

-5. Sacré Coeur de Montmartre, a must see in Paris in one day
+5. Sacré Coeur de Montmartre, one of the best places to visit in Paris in 1 day

 If you decide not to visit the Pantheon, return to Cité metro station and head to Anvers (20 minute train ride).
 If you visited the Pantheon, take the metro at one of the nearby stations and also go to Anvers (25-30 minutes).
 Once you have arrived at Anvers, go up Carrer de Steinkerque to Place Louise Michel where you’ll be able to see the beautiful Basilica of the Sacred Heart at the top.